HitheshHG/diceGame/README.md

 # diceGame
-used DOM manipulation to select random dice image and display it on button click.
+used DOM manipulation to select random dice image and display it on button click.[used express.js to create server]

-steps to run this project
+# steps to run this project

 1. clone this to your local repository
 2. open new terminal and type "npm i" , "npm init -y" and "npm express ejs" for installing node modules
 3. type "node route.js" to run the program [ node should be installed in your pc ]